yulian-titov/youtube-mass-uploader/README.md

 ```
 This configuration used to upload two videos ***My_Video_1.mp4*** and ***My_Video_2.mp4*** with thumbnails ***My_Thumbnail_1.png*** and ***My_Thumbnail_2.png*** on YouTube channel with following ID: '***UChK-iHYx4-4O5ynuzVkUd0g***'.
 ## Upload video
-To upload video (or videos) you must execute console aplication in the Terminal and specify path to the configuration file as first paramter.
-Here is na example:
+To upload video (or videos) you must execute console application in the Terminal and specify path to the configuration file as first parameter.
+Here is an example:
 ```
 dotnet /Users/Tester/YMU/YMU.Console.dll /User/Tester/YouTube/My_YMU_Configuration.xml
 ```
-When the upload started YMU could open web browser and ask you to authorize to your channels.
+When the upload started, YMU could open web browser and ask you to authorize to your channels.
 This procedure initiated by YouTube API and couldn't be skipped.

 ## Code Structure
 Solution consists of three projects:
-- YMU.Core - contains simple XML deserealizer implemented by me;
+- YMU.Core - contains simple XML deserializer implemented by me;
 - YMU.Console - contains console application logic;
 - YMU.API - the API itself.
 It contains only one file '**YMUAPI.cs**' which you can download and integrate into your project.
 Please, also make sure to add following Nuget Package to your project: '***Google.Apis.YouTube.v3***' and all of its dependencies.